Notice of Pre-AIA or AIA Status

 forming a first gate electrode (230B of 204B) including a first vertical column portion (See annotated figure) extending vertically (Z direction) along a first lateral edge (Y facing edge, See annotated figure for edge designation) of each of the stacked first channels and

-a first finger portion (See annotated Figure) extending laterally (Y direction) from the first vertical column portion between the between (See diagonal dashed reference line A, where the finger is between helmet 214A and channel 206) the first dielectric helmet structure and a top first channel (See annotated figure for “top” designation) of the stacked first channels.
+a first finger portion (See annotated Figure) extending laterally (Y direction) from the first vertical column portion between (See diagonal dashed reference line A, where the finger is between helmet 214A and channel 206) the first dielectric helmet structure and a top first channel (See annotated figure for “top” designation) of the stacked first channels.

-Regarding claim 12, Wu discloses the method of claim 11 (Fig. 14C), further comprising forming a first dielectric wall structure (211; {0031]: “silicon oxide”) extending along (indirectly along) a second lateral side of each of the first stack channels (See annotated figure for side designation).
+Regarding claim 12, Wu discloses the method of claim 11 (Fig. 14C), further comprising forming a first dielectric wall structure (211; {0031]: “silicon oxide”) extending along (indirectly along) a second lateral side of each of the first stacked channels (See annotated figure for side designation).

 Regarding claim 13, Wu discloses the method of claim 12 (Fig. 14C), further comprising: